 Understanding Thyroid Dysfunction

-Thyroid hormones help regulate the pituitary gland’s release of various hormones, including LH and FSH, which stimulate testosterone production in the testes.
+Thyroid hormones help regulate the pituitary gland’s release of various hormones, including , which stimulate testosterone production in the testes.
 Hypothyroidism can disrupt this natural mechanism, leading to lower free testosterone concentrations.
 In some cases, hypothyroidism can cause prolactin levels to rise (hyperprolactinemia).
 Hyperprolactinemia induces hypogonadism, a condition characterized by a testosterone deficiency in men.
-The increase of prolactin can prevent the discharge of gonadotropin-releasing hormone (GnRH), leading to reduced testosterone and erectile dysfunction.
+The increase of prolactin can prevent the discharge of gonadotropin-releasing hormone (), leading to reduced testosterone and erectile dysfunction.

-Hyperthyroidism, on the other hand, increases SHBG levels and free testosterone concentration.
+Hyperthyroidism, on the other hand, increases levels, which can lead to higher total testosterone concentrations.
+However, this may or may not translate to higher free (bioavailable) testosterone.
 Excessive thyroid hormone levels can disrupt the normal balance of other hormones, including testosterone.

 Testosterone’s Indirect Effects on Thyroid Function